 4. Upcoming Events/News

 In addition to the previous aspects, you should also look at upcoming news or events for the asset.
 This can give context to the previous aspects.
 For example, if a stock has upcoming earnings, implied volatility will likely be high because many stocks move a lot after an earnings announcement.
 Try to avoid assets with big upcoming events like earnings… These assets will likely move more than other assets and therefore, decrease your probability of profit.
 Also, try to avoid assets with an upcoming ex-dividend date because this can greatly impact your risk of assignment and the option’s price.
+If you aren’t familiar with the different dates related to dividends, make sure to check out my article on how dividend stocks work.

 Step 2 – Forming A Directional Assumption